Make Your Resume Stand OutPublié le 17 February 2020

-The impression that you make on a HR recruiter begins far before the initial interview.
-Your resume and cover letter play an enormous role in forming their positive or negative opinion regarding your application.
+The impression that you make on a HR manager or a recruiter begins far before the initial interview.
+Your resume and cover letter play an enormous role in forming their positive or negative opinion of your application.
 By tailoring your resume to each job, promoting your specific career accomplishments, performing careful proofreading, avoiding negative statements, selecting the correct format, and being honest about your experience, it will place you in the best possible position to secure a job.
+With these simple guidelines, you’ll be able to able to make your resume stand out to HR managers and recruiters.

 Tailor Your Resume